What are WAVs?

 - Wheelchair accessible vans or minivans with room for more than one wheelchair passenger, are generally used as taxis or minibuses.

 WAVs are fitted with ramps or lifts to allow the wheelchair user to get in.
 You're either pushed into the vehicle or you propel yourself.
 Some WAVs that have wheelchair access by a ramp may also be fitted with winches.
-These can be used as an aid or a safety measure if your helper is frail or insecure.

 Once inside, the wheelchair is fixed in place using a tie-down system and the person sitting in it uses a restraint like a regular seat belt.
 Wheelchair tie-downs can be straps that need to be clipped onto the wheelchair by hand, or fully automatic docking systems that lock on to a plate or spigot attached to the wheelchair.